CDTFA SALES TAX AUDITS

-The CDTFA conducts sales tax audits generally in three-year intervals, at the time a permit or license is closed out, or in connection with an audit of another permit or license held by the taxpayer or feepayer.
-Sales Tax Audits may also be initiated as a result of information that the CDTFA has received from outside sources.
+The CDTFA conducts sales tax audits generally in three-year intervals, at the time a permit or license is closed out, or in connection with an audit of another permit or license held by the taxpayer.
+A CDTFA sales tax audit may also be initiated as a result of information that the CDTFA has received from outside sources.
 If you have been selected for a sales tax audit, you will receive a notice in the mail.
 The notice will indicate who the auditor is and what tax periods are subject to the audit.

 In a sales and use tax audit the auditor will generally attempt to determine the following about the returns you have filed:

-- Did you report all gross receipts from sales of tangible personal property and taxable labor and services?
+- Did the taxpayer report all gross receipts from sales of tangible personal property and taxable labor and services?

-- Did you report the cost of all business equipment and supplies that you purchased without tax either from out-of-state vendors or for resale that would be subject to use tax?
+- Did the business report the cost of all business equipment and supplies that you purchased without tax either from out-of-state vendors or for resale that would be subject to use tax?

 - Did you properly allocate local tax?

-- Did you use the correct rate of tax when reporting sales in special tax districts?
+- Did the taxpayer use the correct rate of tax when reporting sales in special tax districts?

 - Did you properly apply tax to your sales and uses of tangible personal property?